 You almost can’t go wrong with a watercolor background.
 It’s super popular now and is also a very forgiving technique for your projects.
 Especially if it’s a butterfly watercolor background!

 Gouache (pronounced gwash) is also watercolor, except that the pigment is opaque.
 I prefer it over regular watercolors because the colors are a little brighter.

-And since the weather is getting warmer here in Texas, I’m going into my “RainbowEverything” phase.
+And since the weather is getting warmer here in Texas, I’m transitioning into my “Rainbow Everything” phase.

 Of course, I didn’t go all white today – I got me some good watercolor paper (the kind with cotton) and started in the bottom left corner with my paint.
-To get a similar result:

-• Use watercolor paper and tape down your edges.
+- Use watercolor paper and tape down your edges.
 Use a piece that is slightly bigger than you intend to use so you can ‘crop’ your project.

-• Wet your paper evenly with clear water on your brush.
+- Wet your paper evenly with clear water on your brush.
 This helps the pigment move around.
 Make sure it’s enough water that you can see it on the paper – if the paper looks dry or just damp, the colors won’t blend nicely.

-• Starting in the bottom left corner, load your brush with paint and dab it on your wet paper, letting it spread and do its thing.
+- Starting in the bottom left corner, load your brush with paint and dab it on your wet paper, letting it spread and do its thing.
 Remember, watercolor isn’t an exact science!
+Continue adding your colors in a rainbow banded pattern to the top right corner.

-• Continue adding your colors in a rainbow banded pattern to the top right corner.
-If they aren’t blending well, try adding a bit more water with your brush as you work.
+- If they aren’t blending well, try adding a bit more water with your brush as you work.

 That’s all for today!
 Have you tried painting with watercolors yet?
-Did it work out for you the first try?
+Did it work out for you on the first try?
 I’d love to hear your comments & don’t forget to follow me on Pinterest 🙂